PAC-Bayes meta-learning with implicit task-specific posteriors: Methodology

-One problem that arises when estimating the loss in~\eqref{eq:vfe_implicit} is how to obtain the local optimal parameters \(\omega_{i}^{*}\) for the discriminator \(D\).
-One simple approach is to learn a different \(\omega_{i}\) for each different task \(\mathcal{T}_{i}\) by training the discriminator from scratch.
-The downside is the significant increase in training time.
-We, therefore, propose to meta-learn \(\omega_{i}\) using MAML~\cite{finn2017model} to reduce the training time for the discriminator.
-In this scenario, we define \(\omega_{0}\) as the meta-parameters (or initialisation) of \(\omega_{i}\).
-Within each task, we initialise \(\omega_{i}\) at \(\omega_{0}\) and train on the generated \(\mathbf{w}_{i}\) from~\eqref{eq:generator} until convergence for that task.
-This approach leads to the proposed algorithm, named SImPa (statistical implicit PAC-Bayes meta-learning), which can be visualised in~\figureautorefname~\ref{fig:diagram_process_flow}.
-The details of the algorithm can be referred to Algorithms~\ref{alg:SImPa_implicit} and \ref{alg:SImPa_implicit_test} in the \appendixname{~\ref{apdx:algorithm}} for training and testing, respectively.
+One problem that arises when estimating the losses in both the lower- and upper-level of the meta-learning objective is to learn a different \(\omega_{i}\) for each different task \(\mathcal{T}_{i}\) by training the neural network \(\phi\) from scratch.
+The downside of such naive implementation is the significant increase in training time.
+We, therefore, propose to learn a good initialisation of \(\omega_{i}\) using MAML~\cite{finn2017model} to reduce the time of the KL divergence estimation.
+With this assumption, we define \(\omega_{0}\) as the meta-parameters (or initialisation) of \(\omega_{i}\).
+Within each task, we initialise \(\omega_{i}\) at \(\omega_{0}\) and optimise the loss in \eqref{eq:KL_divergence_lower_bound_objective} w.r.t. \(\omega_{i}\) using gradient descent. \(\omega_{0}\) is then obtained by optimising the validation loss evaluated on \(\omega_{i}^{*}\) w.r.t. \(\omega_{0}\).

-Another approach to estimate the KL divergence term of \(\mathcal{L}_{i}^{(t)}\) in~\eqref{eq:kl_objective} is to use a lower bound of f-divergence~\cite{nguyen2010estimating,nowozin2016f} as shown in Lemma~\ref{lmm:compression}.
-There is a difference between the \emph{lower bound of KL divergence approach} and the \emph{probabilistic classification} presented in this subsection.
-In the former approach, the lower bound of the KL divergence is maximised to tighten the bound.
-In the latter approach, a discriminator is trained to minimise the logistic regression loss to estimate the ratio \(q(\mathbf{w}; \lambda_{i})/p(\mathbf{w}; \theta)\), and use Monte Carlo sampling to approximate the KL divergence of interest.
-Despite the difference mentioned above, the implementations of both approaches are quite similar.
-However, the \emph{lower-bound of KL divergence} approach, with the computation of an exponential term in the objective function, suffers from numerical instability, especially at the beginning of training.
-As a result, we decide to use the \emph{probabilistic classification} approach, where training process is numerically more stable.
+The proposed meta-learning method, therefore, consists of two parameters of interest: the hyper-meta-parameter \(\psi\) and the meta-parameter \(\omega_{0}\) of the \(\phi\)-network.
+Each of the parameters is optimised following their corresponding bi-level optimisation objective functions similar to \eqref{eq:meta_learning_objective}.
+Algorithm~\ref{algorithm:simpa_train} shows the training procedure of the proposed approach.
+In addition, we name the proposed approach as \emph{statistical implicit PAC-Bayes meta-learning} or SImPa for short, to simplify the text when comparing to other meta-learning methods.